 - All urban transportation, e.g. the Athens metro, tram, trolleys and buses

-Note that, in order to visit museums and other enclosed spaces within the archaeological sites, you will need to show a certificate of vaccination / recovery, and tests are not adequate for adults.
+Note that, in order to visit museums and other enclosed spaces within the archaeological sites, you will need to show a certificate of vaccination / recovery.
+Tests are adequate for children and teenagers, but not for adults.

 As an example, adults can visit the open-air site of the Ancient Agora in Athens without any documents, but in order to visit the museum in the Stoa of Attalos they will need a certificate of vaccination / recovery.

-Ski resorts can be visited without a certificate.
+You can visit ski resorts without a certificate.
 However, you will need a certificate or test to enter shops renting equipment, chalets with indoor / outdoor sitting areas, and guest houses / hotels.

 B. Venues only accepting customers with certificate of vaccination / recovery

 Some venues will only accept adults with a certificate of vaccination / recovery.
 This means that adult customers cannot visit these venues with a rapid / PCR test.

 This applies for the following types of venues:

 - Museums, galleries, archaeological sites with enclosed spaces

 - Indoor cinemas, theatres, stadiums, music stages (e.g. Megaron Athens Concert Hall)